Kaezrr/AdventOfCode2023/README.md

 # Advent of Code 2023
-My solutions of the Advent of Code 2023 questions.
+My solutions to the Advent of Code 2023 puzzles.

 ### Languages:
 - C++